 Living as a Digital Nomad in Costa Rica

-Small in stature but packed with action, Costa Rica continues to grow as a popular destination for digital nomads.
+Small in stature but packed with action, Costa Rica continues to grow as a popular destination for digital nomads (based on recent digital nomad trends).
 There are many picturesque towns along the coast that are exactly what comes to mind when thinking about the nomad life.

 Then, there are the rainforests and mountains providing an earthy lifestyle among some of the country’s original cities.
 Combine all of this with a decent cost of living, especially if you eat locally and skip out on the tourist areas.

 Hostels and homestays are catching on to the trend, providing a welcome mat for digital nomads in Costa Rica.